Club World Cup: Bayern crowned world champions after victory over Tigres | DW | 11.02.2021

 According to the official Qatar 2022 website, Education City stadium is a "state-of-the-art arena with advanced cooling technologies and innovation and sustainability at its core”.
 However, the oil-rich state clearly couldn't stretch the budget to a decent pitch.
 Players from both sides were stumbling on a clearly inadequate playing surface which combined patchy grass with half of the Arabian Peninsula's desert.

 Bayern coach Hansi Flick was concerned enough by the sandy conditions to hook Serge Gnabry, Leroy Sane, Kingsley Coman and Lewandowski from the game shortly after Pavard's goal.
-It didn't affect Bayern, who cruised to their sixth trophy under Hansi Flick, and none of them will be sweeter than this.
+It didn't affect Bayern, who cruised to their sixth trophy under Flick and a 'sextuplet' that only the great Barcelona team of 2009 achieved.

 -